-He is also the editor of the book Food: Ethnographic Encounters (Berg, 2011), and has published articles in American Ethnologist, Anthropological Quarterly, and Political and Legal Anthropology Review (see CV) as well as review essays and criticism in various journals and edited collections.
+He is also the editor of the book Food: Ethnographic Encounters (Berg, 2011), and has published articles in American Ethnologist, Anthropological Quarterly, and Political and Legal Anthropology Review (see below, and his CV for full details) as well as review essays and criticism in various journals and edited collections (see Essays & Reviews).
 He writes about social experiences ranging from solitude to solidarity, and is especially interested in the rituals, collective imaginations, and aesthetics of political life in technological modernity.

 Courses that Leo regularly teaches at Hunter College include Introduction to Cultural Anthropology, History of Anthropological Theory, and seminars on various topics.
 In the past, he has taught Science and Technology Studies and graduate classes on Time and Technology, contemporary critical theory, and the anthropology of international politics.

 A selection of Leo’s academic articles and book chapters:

 On mobility and becoming in Delhi, with a critique of “ethnographic vitalism”;

 from Journal of Contemporary Ethnography, part of a special issue on “Migrant Narratives and Ethnographic Tropes,” Susan Coutin and Erica Vogel, eds.